 Niels Bohr achieved a tremendous break-through in 1913 in quantum theory with his solar system model of the atom.
 In Bohr's 1913 model electrons orbit the atom's nucleus as the planets orbit the Sun.
 When an electron drops to a lower energy orbit a spark of electromagnet radiation is given off.
 The wavelengths of those sparks of radiation is called the spectrum of the element.

-Bohr's model achieved anamazingly accurate explanation of the spectrum of hydrogen.
+Bohr's model achieved an amazingly accurate explanation of the spectrum of hydrogen.
 It could be extended to other atoms which have a single electron in the outer shell of electrons.
 It did not work for atoms with multiple electrons in the outer shell such as helium atoms.

 Bohr with his great prestige and authority in the world of quantum physics commenced a program in Copenhagen to extend quantum analysis.
 He brought younger physicists such as Werner Heisenberg from Germany to help in his program.
 These younger physicists were in their early 20's and known as the Wunder Kinder (wonder children).
 Heisenberg developed a new system of quantum analysis, called matrix mechanics, based upon square matrices of infinite order.
-But just after Heisenberg's great success in the development of matrix mechanics came out of nowhere a superior formulation by an Austrian physicist, Erwin Schrödinger, based upon partial differential equations.
+But just after Heisenberg's great success in the development of matrix mechanics seemingly out of nowhere came a superior formulation by an Austrian physicist, Erwin Schrödinger, based upon partial differential equations.
 Schrödinger was in his late 30's and had never before done anything in quantum theory.
 His specialty was optics.
 He was inspired to investigate quantum theory by the work of Louie de Broglie.
 De Broglie argued that just as radiation waves have a particle aspect particles have a wave aspect.
 The whole dramatic story is told in Quantum Drama.

 Schrödinger developed an equation that was accepted by Bohr as the foundation for quantum theory despite there being serious problems.
 One of those problems is that the equation is not derived from first principles.
 Instead it is merely constructed by a definite procedure.
-However the solutions to Schrödinger's equation seemed to fit the physical quantum world so that was accepted as ">a justification.
+However the solutions to Schrödinger's equation seemed to fit the physical quantum world so that was accepted as "a justification.
 However Schrödinger's equations were often solved by a mathematical technique called separation of variables.
 The problem with this procedure is that separation of variables is not compatible particleness.
 Therefore the solutions found by this technique may be mathematically valid but physically irrelevant.

 Schrödinger's equation involved a variable the nature of which he did not specify.
 He thought it was analogous to a variable involved in the equations of optics.
 It was labled the wave function.
 The terminology of interpretation originally referred to the interpretation of the wave function.
 Max Born in Göttigen, Germany concluded that the squared magnitude of wave function was the probability density.
 When he communicated this interpretation to Bohr and Heisensenberg in Copenhagen Bohr responded that they never considered it to be anything else.
 Thus was born the Copenhagen Interpretation of quantum theory.